 - That could be you!

 Honestly, I think this question turned out to be pretty simple.
 Why do we take self-defense classes?
-Why do people like a nice cathartic cry to a sad movie?
+Why do people like a nice cathartic cry during a sad movie?
 Why do people like haunted houses and roller coasters?
-It’s the next question that not only is more difficult to pinpoint, but also is way more important.
+It’s the next question that is not only more difficult to pinpoint, but also is way more important.

 How can we make true crime communities more welcoming to fans of true crime what are not white women?

 1. Give non-white victims the attention and respect they deserve.